Guitar Action Guide: Optimal String Height

 How to Measure Guitar Action

-When it comes to playing the guitar, knowing how to measure the action is crucial in achieving optimal playability.
-In this section, I will guide you through two methods of measuring guitar action:
+Knowing how to measure the action is important in achieving optimal playability.
+Next up, I will guide you through two methods of measuring guitar action:

-2. Using an action gauge: On the other hand, an action gauge provides more precise measurements, allowing you to adjust the action to your desired preferences.
+- Using an action gauge: An action gauge provides more precise measurements, allowing you to adjust the action to your desired preferences.

 Feeler gauges can also work.
 These are thin, flat strips of metal that are all different thicknesses.
 They are precise and can help you set your guitar action.